|Vannevar Bush - The Man Who Didn't Invent The Computer|

 "Who invented the computer?
 I can write at once that I did not: in fact I had little to do with that whole development".

 Vannevar Bush considered himself an inventor.
 He had a finely honed instinct for mechanical devices.
 While an undergraduate he designed an amazing device that measured ground levels.
 You rolled it over the terrain and it drew a graph of the change in height.
 The device was purely mechanical but it included an integrator - the basic component needed to build an analog computer.
-The machine was so impressive that he was awarded both a patent in 1912 and a degree on the basis of it.
-He then moved on to a PhD in electrical engineering at MIT and Harvard.
+It worked by summing up the changes in height to give the current height.

 The profile tracer

 He wrote a textbook on the mathematical analysis of circuits and taught a course so popular that he had to recruit more lecturers.
 Eventually he realised the other lecturers knew more about the subject than he did and he handed the course over to them and the responsibility for producing a newer volume.